epfl-ada/ada-2023-project-crunchychicken/Project_ideas/discussion.md

 TA remark: Great and complete idea, interesting to add the IMDb dataset!
 Minor comment: it could have been nice to be more precise on how you want to measure the depth and diversity of a role.

 Discussion: similar to paper, would need to use the nlp data to find the types of female character (housewive, wonderwoman, ...)

+## Feasibility of the idea :

+Same thing as for the very first idea, if we can not extract the personas then we can not do this idea

 # Second idea: Influence of global events on movie plots
 To gauge the impact of global happenings on cinema, we'll delve into the influences of wars, technological innovations, economic downturns, and even subtle governmental nudges.
 Historical events like the Cold War didn't just shape global politics but also cinematic narratives.
 Was there a spike in war-centric movies during such times or narratives where American protagonists found themselves fighting against foreign threats, suggesting possible governmental influence or propaganda?
 Moreover, with the advent of groundbreaking technology like CGI, did the film industry lean more towards alien invasions or space odysseys?
 And in times of economic crises, did cinema try to uplift spirits by churning out more comedies, offering a respite from real-world struggles?
 We could explore patterns in movie genres, plots, and even the nationalities of lead actors.
 Did certain global events lead to a particular nationality being more represented, or possibly even typecast, in specific roles?
 Were certain genres more predominant in specific decades due to overarching global sentiments?